-If you configure UCC/EAN Code 128, the reader will decode a bar code label as Standard Code 128 unless one of the first two characters are a start character and a Function Code 1.
-In this case, the bar code label is processed as follows:
+If you configure UCC/EAN Code 128, the reader will decode a bar code label as Standard Code 128 unless the first two characters are a start character and a Function Code 1.
+If the first two characters are a start character and a Function Code 1:

 - 1. The Function Code 1 character is not transmitted. - 2.
-The three symbology ID characters, C1, are transmitted. - 3.
+The three symbology ID characters, JC1, are transmitted. - 3.
 The remaining Code 128 characters are decoded as Standard Code 128.